erysdren/eui/README.md

 - Re-add previously removed code as optional modules (widgets, shapes, bitmaps).
 - Support segmented memory model with appropriately placed FAR pointers.
 - Support VGA text mode with alternative glyph drawing routines.
-- See about making the Z-index baked into frames and draw commands.

 ## Usage